 Make Note of Your Balances

 Again, simple idea here: Some of the newer gift cards have a little box on the back of the card that let you write in the amount you have left after each purchase.
-Others give you nothing, so I suggest wrapping a sticky note around it with the balance written on it, or you can tear off just the sticky part and “label” you cards.
+Others give you nothing, so I suggest wrapping a sticky note around it with the balance written on it.
 The next time you’re waiting to check out, you can easily identify which card will have the balance closest to your purchase amount.

 Analyze Your Spending Habits

 I don’t shop at some major stores — ever.
 It’s not that I don’t like them; I’ve just found them to be too far away geographically, or out of my comfort zone.
 For this reason, I’ve become very familiar with the stores I use most, and their policies for using prepaid gift cards.
 Walgreens, for example, has no issues about letting me pay for a purchase with multiple methods of payment.
 This makes my local Walgreens store a great way to “ditch” balances with little interruption to my shopping routine.
 If I’m taking advantage of a Walgreens Register Rewards deal, and want to buy several packages of diapers, I can just ask the cashier to apply $2.36 of my purchase to the gift card, then pay the remaining balance with my regular credit card or cash.
 Easy peasy.
 Other stores are really great about this too.
-(Just know what credit cards each store takes.
-Several of my faves don’t take American Express gift cards.)
+(Just know what credit cards each store takes.)

 Recycle Into Other Gift Cards